SIU SOM PA PROGRAM

 Q. If I’m not accepted to the Program, may I reapply?

 Yes.
 We encourage most applicants to reapply to the Program.
 You’ll need to repeat the complete application process.
-Discuss the implications of reapplication with our Academic Advisor.
+Discuss the implications of reapplication with our Program Advisor.

 Questions on the profession: